 Uber and Lyft are both popular ride-sharing services in Florida.
 Over the last few years, the use of these two services has skyrocketed.
 “Get an Uber” is something heard in all walks of life as people realize that ridesharing is a convenient means of transportation.

 Although they are popular and convenient, ridesharing services are not without risk.
 You are essentially putting your safety in the hands of a stranger.
-If you are involved in an accident with an Uber or Lyft driver in Florida, you may not necessarily be covered or able to make an insurance claim.
+If you are involved in a car accident with an Uber or Lyft driver, you may not necessarily be covered or able to make an insurance claim.
 You may face obstacles and challenges unique to your circumstances should you be involved in an accident.
+Contact a personal injury lawyer immediately.

 Both companies have been accused of not conducting background checks on their independent contractors.
 The companies claim that their drivers are safe, but do they really know?
 In essence, summoning an Uber or Lyft is no different than standing on the sidewalk and hailing the first car you see.
 You know nothing about the driver that will be picking you up, and you have no idea if they are a safe driver (besides any reviews or ratings they may have).